 The traditional black powder hunting philosophy offers a clear and distinct alternative to modern hunting methodology.
 The primary focus is to provide food for the table, rather than trophies for the wall.
 Each trip afield centers on documented historical information, rather than the latest tips and tricks.
 And the traditional hunt is governed by the resources and technology available during a chosen historical time period, as opposed to today’s high-tech advances.
 Traditional hunting embraces “what was,” rather than “what is.”

-A traditional hunter must develop a passionate desire to re-create the authentic conditions of a bygone era, all the while nurturing a mental attitude that attempts to shape every aspect of the hunt from an historical perspective.
+Most traditional hunters develop a passionate desire to re-create the authentic conditions of a bygone era, all the while nurturing a mental attitude that attempts to shape every aspect of the hunt from an historical perspective.
 The traditional hunting methodology also emphasizes careful research and personal skill development through hands-on experimentation.
 The challenges are great, the rewards unbelievable.

 Showcasing Our Rich American Hunting Heritage

 The purpose of this site is to promote, preserve and protect America’s rich hunting heritage by entertaining, educating and enlightening site visitors—hunters and non-hunters alike.

 The creation of this traditional black powder hunting site is in response to requests from fellow traditional hunters and loyal readers of the “Traditional Black Powder Hunting” feature series, published monthly in Woods-N-Water News: Michigan’s Premier Outdoor Publication.

 By its very nature, the historical simulation of an 18th-century chase is a solitary undertaking, most often confined to the “wilderness” of the back-forty or a less-traveled corner of public land.
 It is my fervent hope that sharing my exploits and those of other traditional hunters will offer encouragement and further advance the traditional hunting philosophy.